-We are expecting a BIG crowd (around 1,000!) for the 2015 Challenge for Charities Half Marathon, 5K and 1M youth run, REGISTER TODAY!
+We are expecting around 800 participants for the 2016 Challenge for Charities Half Marathon, 5K and 1M youth run, REGISTER TODAY!

 The Challenge for Charities, is a 2 1/2 month-long community fundraising event that peaks with the Lander Half Marathon and 5K.
 The race will be held in Lander, Wyoming on July 4th, 2016.
 The race benefits local nonprofits.